impierce/credential-converter/README.md

 `res/output_credential.json`: Example output file for the converted JSON.
 `res/custom_mapping.json`: Example custom mapping file.

 Logs are kept in `logging_folder/credential-converter.log`.
 This file is overwritten upon each startup of the program.
+Use the macro `trace_dbg!()` to add debug messages in the code.

 To remove the default file paths remove lines 34 - 38 from the `main.rs`:
 ```sh